The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 Foreign Language Forms

-Language requirements vary by country, so before starting the application you should note the specific language proficiency requirements of the proposed host country.
+Language requirements vary by country, so before starting the application you should review the specific language proficiency requirements of your selected award.
 You must possess the necessary language skills to successfully complete the project you are proposing.

 For programs where language skills are required, you must complete the Language Self Evaluation form within the application, and register an individual to complete the Foreign Language Evaluation Form.
 The Foreign Language Evaluation Form is completed by a professional language teacher, preferably a university professor.

-Submission of both forms is mandatory, even if you have advanced skills or native-speaker ability.
+Submission of both the Language Self-Evaluation portion of the application and Foreign Language Evaluation form is mandatory, even if you have advanced skills or are a native speaker of the language.
 The application system will not allow the submission of an application if a required Foreign Language Evaluation form is not registered.
 Failure to submit the required language forms may affect your eligibility.

 For programs where language skills are recommended or not required, if you possess some language skills relevant to the host country or proposed project, you should complete the Language Self Evaluation and submit a Foreign Language Evaluation Form.
-It will be advantageous to have your language ability documented, even though it is not required for the award.
-Remember, even if a country indicates that English will be sufficient for carrying out the proposed project, for purposes of Community Engagement, at least a basic level of language skill should be obtained prior to leaving the United States for the host country.
+It will be beneficial to have your language ability documented, even if it is not required for the award.
+Remember, even if a country indicates that English will be sufficient for carrying out the proposed project, for purposes of engaging with your host community, at least a basic level of language skill should be obtained prior to leaving the United States for the host country.

 For programs in countries where English is one of the national languages, you do not need to submit any foreign language forms unless a foreign language is required for your project.